Stealth385/satisfactory-plans/README.md

 ## Ore multiplier

+Purposes:

-Purpose of doubler: "convert" all Poor nodes to Normal
+* doubler: "convert" all Poor nodes to Normal

-Purpose of tripler: "convert" all Poor nodes to Normal and have 300 U spare for zero-stage use
+* tripler: "convert" all Poor nodes to Normal and have 300 U spare for non-power usage

 |Recipe|Input|Output|
 |------|-----|------|